Morehead History, Family Crest & Coats of Arms

 The North American colonies beckoned, with their ample land and opportunity as their freedom from the persecution suffered by so many Clan families back home.
 Many Scots even fought against England in the American War of Independence to gain this freedom.
 Recently, clan societies have allowed the ancestors of these brave Scottish settlers to rediscover their familial roots.
 Among them:

 Morehead Settlers in United States in the 17th Century

 - Charles Morehead, who arrived in Virginia in 1630

 Morehead Settlers in United States in the 19th Century

 - Anne Morehead, who landed in New York, NY in 1817

-- Margaret Morehead, aged 25, arrived in Newport, Rhode Island in 1821
+- Margaret Morehead, aged 25, who arrived in Newport, Rhode Island in 1821

 - Robert Morehead, who landed in Allegany (Allegheny) County, Pennsylvania in 1878

-- J. M. Morehead, aged 26, who emigrated to the United States from Liverpool, in 1897
+- J. M. Morehead, aged 26, who immigrated to the United States from Liverpool, in 1897

 Morehead Settlers in United States in the 20th Century